1. Who is Jesus Christ?

 Maybe the authorities took the body?
 That is highly unlikely because when the disciples started preaching that Jesus had risen from the dead, they would have just produced the body.

 b) The second piece of evidence for the resurrection is His appearance to the disciples.
 Were they all hallucinating?
 Thomas was entirely convinced when Jesus presented Himself to them alive.
 After the resurrection, Jesus appeared on more than ten separate occasions to different disciples, on one occasion to more than 500 people at the same time (Luke 24:36-43).
 Twice we read that He ate with them—if Jesus was just a spirit, how could He eat in the presence of His disciples?
 (John 21:12-15, Luke 24:41-44).

 c) The immediate effect.
 The changed lives of millions of people over the last 2000 years.

 Michael Green, the writer of many famous and scholarly works, said:

-"(The) Church…beginning from a handful of uneducated fishermen and tax-gatherers, swept across the whole known world in the next three hundred years.
+"(The) Church…beginning from a handful of uneducated fishermen and tax-gatherers swept across the whole known world in the next three hundred years.
 It is a perfectly amazing story of a peaceful revolution that has no parallel in the history of the world.
-It came about because Christians were able to say to inquirers: "Jesus did not only die for you.
+It came about because Christians could say to inquirers: "Jesus did not only die for you.
 He is alive!
 You can meet him and discover for yourself the reality we are talking about!"
-They did and joined the church and the church, born from that Easter grave, spread everywhere."
+They did and joined the church, and the church, born from that Easter grave, spread everywhere."

 C.S.
 Lewis sums it up like this: